 One more important thing to note about Inc, in particular, is that they don’t accept “one-off op-ed-style articles.”

-If Inc decides to take you on as a writer, they expect contributors to write consistently for at least six months, typically with a minimum number of monthly articles (usually 6 pieces) that you’re expected to deliver in order to maintain your contributor status.
-While you are paid for writing these articles, their payout tends to be very low (think less than ~$100 per article on average), compared to what you’d command if writing the same content for a client company as a freelancer or consultant.
+Suppose Inc decides to take you on as a writer.
+In that case, they expect contributors to write consistently for at least six months, typically with a minimum number of monthly articles (usually six pieces) that you’re expected to deliver in order to maintain your contributor status.
+While you are paid for writing these articles, their payout tends to be very low (think less than ~$100 per article on average) compared to what you’d command if writing the same content for a client company as a freelancer or consultant.

 Here’s an example of an article I contributed to Fast Company a couple of years ago, which I had to pitch directly to my editor before even getting started on the writing process:

-With Fast Company, once a story idea and outline are accepted by an editor, rough drafts often go through a pretty extensive editing process too—and your blog headline is typically subject to a few rounds of rewrites from multiple editors as well.
+With Fast Company, once an editor accepts a story idea and outline, rough drafts often undergo a pretty extensive editing process, too—and your blog headline is typically subject to a few rounds of rewrites from multiple editors as well.

-Above all, understand that the best way to write for a major publication (like Forbes, Entrepreneur, Inc, Fast Company or Business Insider) is by getting an introduction to a relevant editor, from a current writer or contributor.
+Above all, understand that the best way to write for a major publication (like Forbes, Entrepreneur, Inc, Fast Company, or Business Insider) is to get an introduction to a relevant editor from a current writer or contributor.

 Now, let’s discuss this approach in more detail—because it’s consistently cited as one of the most successful routes into writing for top online publications.